 It demolishes all cultural differences and helps people seek blessings from the holy river.
-It is believed that taking a dip in the sacred waters of Ujjain, Haridwar, Allahabad and Nashik relieve a person from all his/her sins.
+It is believed that taking a dip in the sacred waters of Ujjain, Haridwar, Allahabad, and Nashik relieves a person from all his/her sins.

 The Mela is organized in these four places rotationally, after every 12 years.
 Hence, it has immense power and following.
-It is an ancient Indian event which is being held since forever now and is growing only, with each passing year.
-One should definitely be a part of such a larger-than-life festival at least once in one’s lifetime for sure.
+It is an ancient Indian event that is being held forever now and is growing only, with each passing year.
+One should be a part of such a larger-than-life festival at least once in one’s lifetime for sure.